-16 – 27 March 2020
+13 – 27 March 2021

 Costa Rica Aventure – Overview

-Days 5 - 8.
-Conservation Project
+Days 7 - 10.
+Reforestation Project

-Days 9 - 10.
+Days 11 - 12.
 Corcovado National Park

 For the next two days, the jungle experience will become even more special.
 An expert guide will lead us into the heart of the Corcovado National Park, home to 50% of all species found in Costa Rica.

-Dawn is one of the best times to view nature, so you may wish to join our guide on a pre-breakfast jungle walk on Wednesday morning.
+Dawn is one of the best times to view nature, and our guide will lead a pre-breakfast jungle walk on the morning of Day 11.
 March is an excellent time to view Tapir as it is the dry season and they come to the rivers for water.

-Day 11.
+Day 12 - 13.
 Uvita Beach

 Alternatively, you may like to book a whale-watching boat tour.
 Whilst there is no guarantee of seeing a whale, these tours are still highly recommended.

-Day 12.
+Day 13 - 14.
 San José